 The lower respiratory tract may also be affected, as in acute laryngotracheobronchitis.

-Some doctors feel that with a lower involvement of the respiratory tract, a greater diagnostic evaluation is warranted to address the concern for a secondary bacterial infection.
+Some doctors feel that with a lower involvement of the respiratory tract, a more excellent diagnostic evaluation is warranted to address the concern of a secondary bacterial infection.

 Inflammation and edema of the subglottic larynx and trachea, especially near the cricoid cartilage, are clinically significant.

-The parainfluenza virus activates the secretion of chloride and inhibits the absorption of sodium through the tracheal epithelium, which contributes to the edema of the respiratory tract.
+The parainfluenza virus activates chloride secretion and inhibits the absorption of sodium through the tracheal epithelium, which contributes to the edema of the respiratory tract.

-This narrowing results in a cough with a particular sound, turbulent air flow, stridor and retractions of the chest wall.
+This narrowing results in a cough with a particular sound, turbulent airflow, stridor, and chest wall retractions.

 Endothelial damage and loss of ciliary function also occur.
 Decreased mobility of the vocal cords due to edema leads to associated hoarseness.

-In severe cases, fibrinous exudates and pseudomembranes may develop, causing even greater airway obstruction.
+Fibrinous exudates and pseudomembranes may develop in severe cases, causing even more significant airway obstruction.
 Hypoxaemia can occur due to progressive narrowing.

-Spasmodic croup is a noninfectious variant of the disorder, with a clinical presentation similar to that of the acute disease, but usually without fever.
+Spasmodic croup is a noninfectious variant of the disorder, with a clinical presentation similar to the acute disease but usually without fever.

-This type of croup always occurs at night, therefore it has also been called “recurrent croup”.
-In spasmodic croup, subglottic edema occurs without the typical inflammation in acute viral disease.
+This type of croup always occurs at night.
+Therefore it has also been called “recurrent croup.”
+Subglottic edema occurs without the typical inflammation in acute viral disease in spasmodic croup.

 Although viral diseases can trigger this variant, the reaction may be of allergic etiology rather than a direct result of an infectious process.

 The type 3 parainfluenza virus causes bronchiolitis and pneumonia in infants and young children.
-Parainfluenza virus type 4, with subtypes 4A and 4B, is not well understood and tends to be associated with milder clinical disease.
+Parainfluenza virus type 4, with subtypes 4A and 4B, is not well understood and is associated with milder clinical disease.

-The different types of parainfluenza play a more prominent role in the infectious process, in relation to the age of the patient.
+The different types of parainfluenza play a more prominent role in the infectious process about the patient’s age.

-Infection with type 3 occurs most frequently in babies and is the etiology of lower respiratory tract disease; At the age of 1 year, 50% of babies have acquired this infection.
+Infection with type 3 occurs most frequently in babies and is the etiology of lower respiratory tract disease; 50% of babies have acquired this infection at one year.

-Infection with influenza A is associated with severe respiratory disease, since it has been detected in children with marked respiratory compromise.
+Infection with influenza A is associated with the severe respiratory disease since it has been detected in children with significant respiratory compromise.

-The bacterial pathogen, Mycoplasma pneumoniae, has also been identified in some cases of croup.
+The bacterial pathogen, Mycoplasma pneumonia has also been identified in some cases of croup.
 Before 1970, diphtheria, also known as membranous croup, was a common cause of croup-like symptoms.

-Croup is usually self-limiting and has a good long-term global prognosis.
+Croup is usually self-limiting and has an excellent long-term global prognosis.